SilbergLabRice/PlottingTools/README.md

 The above plate key will create two sample objects, with three growth conditions each (100, 50, and 25) that are defined by the well strings within their respective dictionaries.

 ## Growth Curve Modeler (GCM)
 A utility for modelling growth rate, lag time, and max optical density given a set of growth curves.
-Algorithm citation( .
+Algorithm citation(https://doi.org/10.1016/j.mimet.2016.11.015).
 The folder contains the original algorithm, the conda environment (.yml file) needed to run the script, and a second script for taking

 Build conda environment:
 ```